netdata/go.d.plugin/modules/filecheck/README.md

 sudo ./edit-config go.d/filecheck.conf
 ```

-Needs only path to a file or a directory. **The path doesn't support any wildcards**.
+Needs only a path to a file or a directory. **The path doesn't support any wildcards**.

-Here is an example with the three jobs:
+Here is an example:

 ```yaml
 jobs: